 She strode slowly back to a spot out of Paige's reach.
 "Room.
 Play."

 The sounds of Beyonce's voice came over the room's sound system.
 She started gyrating her hips sensually in time with the tinkling of the piano.
 Her fingers went to the first button and they came undone.
 They went to the next button, but instead of undoing them she raked her hands down her thighs, dropping low to the ground.

 She popped back up, hands trailing across her hips, her waist.
 She skipped over her breasts.
 She played with the brim of the fedora, and pulled it down a bit but never breaking eye contact with Paige.

 It was another rule.
 One she was glad she chose to follow or else she would have missed out on Paige devouring her with her eyes, watching her every move.
 She took the fedora off with a flourish and flung it towards Paige.

 She could tell her wife was frustrated that it was the hat she removed from her person and not the offending shirt that concealed what she wanted to see.
 What she wanted to touch, to taste.
 What she thought of as hers.
 Paige growled and it spurned her on better than applause.

 Because Emily knew that she held the power.

 So she undid two more buttons as she undulated and danced with her hands above her head.
-After a few seconds, she puts one leg in front of the other undoing a button with each step.
-She can see Paige gulp and then lick her lips.
-Her legs are clenched tight, as if holding back her arousal.
+After a few seconds, she put one leg in front of the other undoing a button with each step.
+She saw Paige gulp and then lick her lips.
+Her legs were clenched tight, as if holding back her arousal.